calq-framework/cmd/README.md

 ```

 ## License
-Calq CMD is dual-licensed under PolyForm-Noncommercial and a commercial license.
+Calq CMD is dual-licensed under PolyForm Noncommercial (with Evaluation Grant) and the Calq Commercial License.